davidamaro/GroupFunctions.jl/README.md

 ## License

-Until the code from AbstractAlgebra.jl is removed from this package, the license will align with AbstractAlgebra.jl's.
+Until the code from AbstractAlgebra.jl (to deal with Young tableaux) is removed from this package, the license will align with AbstractAlgebra.jl's.

 ## References